WaDOE MTCA Site Cleanup Projects

 At our March 4, 2019, meeting the WaDOE’s Tim O’Connor and Alan Noell presented an update on the Reserve Silica Mine Site MTCA Cleanup project — view their slides here (pdf – 2 MB): PowerPoint_Reserve Silica_GMVUAC_03042019.
 In addition, WaDOE’s Jerome Cruz and Brad Petrovich will presented an update on the Landsburg Mine Site MTCA Cleanup project — view their slides here (pptx – 19 MB): PowerPoint FilesLandsburg_Mine_GMVUAC_03042019final.
 See our Current Issues Box for links to more detailed information.

-The GMVUAC has submitted an application to the WaDOE for financial assistance under its Public Participation Grants program for technical support and public outreach relating to MTCA projects in our service area.
+The GMVUAC has submitted an application to, and has received preliminary approval from, the WaDOE for financial assistance under its Public Participation Grants program for technical support and public outreach relating to MTCA projects in our service area.
 We will keep you advised to any decisions made by the WaDOE and GMVUAC on this request.

 The Washington Department of Ecology has published its Draft Agreed Order, Public Participation Plan, and Public Comment Period Fact Sheet; please read them here and fully participate in any way you are able in this very important MTCA Cleanup Project: WaDOE Reserve Silica Draft Agreed Order WaDOE Public Participation Plan WaDOE Comment Period Fact Sheet .
 The GMVUAC submitted comments on December 7, 2018, regarding the Department’s draft Agreed Order and Public Participation Plan relating to the Reserve Silica Mine Site MTCA Cleanup project; read the Council’s comment letter here: Comment Ltr–RS Agreed Order .